2008,

 First Day Covers: Manila

-Philippines had grown substantially that it was increasingly
+families in the Philippines had grown substantially that it was

-becoming difficult to keep track of who belonged to which family
+increasingly becoming difficult to keep track of who belonged to

-and how each were related.
-It was then, 100 years ago that the
+which family and how each were related.
+It was then, 100 years

-Go Family in the Philippines decided to establish the Liong Tek
+ago that the Go Family in the Philippines decided to establish

-Go Family Association, initially as a social club, to keep the
+the Liong Tek Go Family Association, initially as a social club,

-However, through the years, the Liong Tek Go Family Association
+the years, the Liong Tek Go Family Association has slowly

-has slowly evolved to become not only a social club, but also a
+evolved to become not only a social club, but also as a

 charitable institution as well as providing educational, medical